deco3500-2017/teamhighfive/README.md

 Yaxin Cui | Content Cell | Content Cell | Designer, Front-end | Content Cell

-Front-end developer: Responsible for any front end development for the application
+**Front-end developer:** Responsible for any front end development for the application

-Content investigator: Finding new technologies that support the creation of the app.
+**Content investigator:** Finding new technologies that support the creation of the app.
 Create team discussion and brainstorming.

-Mobile application developer: Responsible for developing the mobile application
+**Mobile application developer:** Responsible for developing the mobile application

-Back-end developer: Responsible for managing the back end functionality for the application.
+**Back-end developer:** Responsible for managing the back end functionality for the application.

-Designer: Responsible for designing all the UI content for application.
+**Designer:** Responsible for designing all the UI content for application.

-**Logistics**
+### Logistics:

-**Decision Making:**
+### Decision Making:

-**Conflict Resolution:**
+### Conflict Resolution:

 Underperformance